Discover Luxembourg : Walking trails

 Burfelt

-This panoramic platform offers a view of the Haute-Sûre Natural Park from a height of 70 metres.
+This panoramic platform overlooks the Haute-Sûre Nature Park from a height of 70 metres.

 The Gringlee's point of view

-This viewpoint is on the Escapardenne Lee Trail (53 km), during the first stage from Ettelbruck to Bourscheid-Moulin (17.6 km).
+This viewpoint can be found on the Escapardenne Lee Trail (53 km), on the first stage from Ettelbruck to Bourscheid-Moulin (17.6 km).

 Prënzebierg - Giele Botter

-In the former mining basin of the Terres Rouges, this trail offers two panoramic views of the nature reserve.
+In the former Terres Rouges mining basin, this trail offers two panoramic views of the nature reserve.

 Organize your trip with our partners Luxembourg